 Team Foundation Server 2012 and later versions are supported.

-Windows Server 2008 R2 and later versions are supported for the following roles unless explicitly noted otherwise.
-The following list will be updated as new roles are confirmed:
+Windows Server 2008 R2 and later versions are supported for the following roles unless explicitly noted otherwise (this list will be updated as new roles are confirmed):

 Active Directory Certificate Services

 Note Whether you're extending an existing public key infrastructure (PKI) or planning to deploy a new PKI in the Azure environment, there are best practices, policies, and recommendations to mitigate many of the common insecurities and shortcomings.
 Not all the recommendations are applicable to every customer scenario.
-Consider the level of protection required for your business through a risk assessment, and make sure before deploying that you can implement those controls.
+Consider the level of protection that is required for your business through a risk assessment.
+Before you deploy, make sure that you can implement those controls.